D99-1/Xtra-Express-Documatic-Hackathon/README.md

 express.chartInit('file-name')
 ```
 Initalizes the views chart and creates all necessary files.
 This will create a file at `./views/xtra-express/file-name.ejs`, edit this file as per the needs of your site.
 The chart can be displayed on any route by using `res.render('xtra-express/file-name')`.
+> To make sure no content gets cut out, only the last 30 days of recorded data will be shown in the chart
 ```js
 express.viewsUpdate('file-name')
 ```